Dan Jones (writer): TV presenter

 In 2014, Jones's book The Plantagenets was adapted for television as a four-part series on Channel 5 entitled Britain's Bloodiest Dynasty: The Plantagenets.

 Jones has also made a twelve-part series for Channel 5, Secrets of Great British Castles.

 In April 2016 he co-wrote and co-presented, with Suzannah Lipscomb, Henry VIII and His Six Wives, shown on Channel 5.

 In May 2017 he co-wrote and co-presented a three-part docu-drama, Elizabeth I, with Suzannah Lipscomb.
 It was broadcast on Channel 5.

 In May and June 2017, Jones, with Suzannah Lipscomb and engineer Rob Bell, presented The Great Fire, for Channel 5, a series in which the three presenters walked the actual route the Great Fire of London fire took across the city.

 In June 2018 he presented a three-part series for Channel 5, Building Britain's Canals.
 Jones has also made a four-part documentary series entitled Britain's Bloody Crown about the Wars of the Roses.
-Over four weeks in March 2019, Jones presented London: 2,000 Years of History alongside Lipscomb and Bell.
+Over 3 weeks in March 2019, Jones presented London: 2,000 Years of History alongside Lipscomb and Bell.

+In 2023 he co-presented Sex: A Bonkers History with Amanda Holden.